AlfiGoyal/WordFinder/README.md

 I have spinned up an amazon ec2 instance(you could work on any linux machine).
 I am using Python 2.7.14.

 ## Approach
 I start my script by grabbing the local dictionary words present in the location /usr/share/dict/words.
 Next I input my string.
 I could use string of any length and height.
-The string should be in similar format:
+The string should be given in similar format:
 ```
+'''
-'''A T L L F U V D E Y O B Z V D
+A T L L F U V D E Y O B Z V D
 W F B N E D X G H E A N P O R
 O T V B Y L A L G T D K E A A
 D O O W D R A H H E L A S P Z